Feed-Lot

 About The Publication:

 “Feed-Lot serves feedlots and cow/calf operations over 500 head, also backgrounders, preconditioners, and seedstockers/growers over 100 head.”
 85% freelance.
 Welcomes new writers.
 Circ.
 11K.
 Publishes 7 issues/year.
 Pays on publication.
 Publishes ms within four months of acceptance.
 Buys all rights.
 No reprints.
 Responds within one week.
 Sample copy available by email.
-Subscription $34.99, $60 outside the U.S. Guidelines by email.
-Pays $0.30/word for 350-700 words.
+Subscription $55.00, $80 outside the U.S. Guidelines by email.

 Current Needs: